SecureIdentityAlliance/osia/src/doc/02 - functional.rst

 2. Notification creation

    The first step after the identity checks is to notify the life event status to the PR based on an identified record.
-   At this point the death notification is recorded by not finally registered.
+   At this point the death notification is recorded but not finally registered.
 Most states implement a waiting period.
    How the CR will process the death notification is specific to each CR implementation - a provisional certificate is possible.

 3. Final registration

-   When the PR finalizes the status of the subject's person record then the CR may publish this information at its discretion.
-   The PR may maintain a list of interested parties who shall be informed of any finalized death status.
+   When the CR finalizes the status of the subject's person record then the CR may publish this information to a list of interested parties who shall be informed of any finalized death status.
    A final certificate of death including the context of this event is typically issued by the CR to the notifier for distribution.

 Deduplication Use Case